More than 300 different goat breeds are roaming in pastures around the globe.

 They are a great goat to purchase to both clear brushes and to use as a 4-H project animal for young children.

 They breed up to four times per year, making Billies and nannies of this breed an excellent choice to grow a herd quickly and to make some extra money selling kids.

-This miniature goat breed is known as a meat goat but is a fairly good milker, as well.
+This miniature goat breed is known as a meat goat but is a fairly good milker.

-Crossbreeding with Nigerian dwarf goats has become so common the kids of such breeding operations may soon have an official breed classification of their own.
+Crossbreeding with Nigerian dwarf goats has become so common the kids of such breeding operations may soon have an official breed classification.

-A Nubian nanny goats are capable of producing one to one and a half gallons of sweet butterfat milk daily.
+A Nubian nanny goat can produce one to one and a half gallons of sweet butterfat milk daily.